ajmccredie/The-Irish-Hexanator/README.md

 - Ideas for future features include:

-  - A way for users to add and play with their own curses to prodice unique personalised 'Hexes'.
+  - A way for users to add and play with their own curses to produce unique personalised 'Hexes'.

-  - More images and videos that are relevant could be added to enhanve UX
+  - More images and videos that are relevant could be added to enhance UX

   - A commercial page with branded merchandise with personalised 'Hexes' printed on them, such as T-Shirts, hats, mugs and other items generally found in a giftshop.

-  - A live social media platform feed where othere user's 'Hexes' can share and compare ideas for curses with images in real-time with each other.
+  - A live social media platform feed where other user's 'Hexes' can share and compare ideas for curses with images in real-time with each other.

-  - An educational feature exploring Irish folklore, myths and legends with information about the Irish language and culture surrounding superstitions and the historical origins of curses/hexes.
+  - An educational feature exploring Irish folklore, myths and legends with information about the Irish language and Hiberno-English,a s well as Irish history and culture surrounding superstitions and the historical origins of curses/hexes.

 ## **[Testing](#testing)**